Gabapentin

-central nervous system (CNS) depressant and derivative of GABA.
+central nervous system (CNS) depressant and derivative of the inhibitory neurotransmitter, GABA.
 It is used for the treatment of neuropathic pain caused by diabetic neuropathy, postherpetic neuralgia, and central pain.
 It is moderately effective: about 30–40% of those given gabapentin for diabetic neuropathy or postherpetic neuralgia have a meaningful benefit.

-Gabapentin acts by decreasing activity of the α_{2}δ-1 protein, coded by the CACNA2D1 gene, first known as an auxiliary subunit of voltage-gated calcium channels.
-By binding to α_{2}δ-1, gabapentin reduces the release of excitatory neurotransmitters (primarily glutamate) and as a result, reduces excess excitation of neuronal networks in the spinal cord and brain.
+Gabapentin binds to α2δ subunits to modulate calcium channel function and neurotransmitter release, weakly affects glutamate signaling pathways, and does not act on GABA receptors.
 Sleepiness and dizziness are the most common side effects.
-Serious side effects include respiratory depression and allergic reactions.
-Gabapentin is labeled for an increased risk of suicide.
+Serious side effects include extreme sedation, respiratory depression and allergic reactions.
+In December 2008, the US Food and Drug Administration issued a class-wide warning for gabapentinoids for an increased risk of suicide.
+Approximately two years after this pronouncement, a pharmacoepidemiologic study was conducted that showed there was no outstanding difference in suicide attempt rates between pre- and post-gabapentin prescription groups.

 Gabapentin was first approved for use in the United Kingdom in 1993.
 It has been available as a generic medication in the United States since 2004.
 It is the first of several other drugs that are similar in structure and mechanism, called gabapentinoids.
 In 2023, it was the ninth most commonly prescribed medication in the United States, with more than 45 million prescriptions.
 During the 1990s, Parke-Davis, a subsidiary of Pfizer, used several illegal techniques to encourage physicians in the United States to prescribe gabapentin for unapproved uses.
 They have paid out millions of dollars to settle lawsuits regarding these activities.

 Medical uses

-In the US, gabapentin is indicated for the treatment of postherpetic neuralgia; and the adjunctive therapy in the treatment of partial onset seizures without secondary generalization, in people with epilepsy.
+In the US, gabapentin is indicated for the treatment of postherpetic neuralgia and as an adjunctive therapy in the treatment of partial-onset seizures without secondary generalization in people with epilepsy.

 Gabapentin is recommended for use in focal seizures and neuropathic pain.
 Gabapentin is prescribed off-label in the US and the UK, for example, for the treatment of non-neuropathic pain, anxiety disorders, sleep problems and bipolar disorder.
 In recent years, gabapentin has seen increased use, particularly in the elderly.
 There is concern regarding gabapentin's off-label use due to the lack of strong scientific evidence for its efficacy in multiple conditions, its proven side effects and its potential for misuse and physical/psychological dependency.
 Some harms, including nervous system harms, have been underreported in published trials of gabapentin, potentially resulting in the underestimation of harms in guidelines for the use of gabapentin.